LeonardoPollina/ML_project_2/README.md

 We are going to illustrate the structure of the present folder, its sub-folders and the main files.

     .
-    ├── run.py                                 # Predict and generate a submission file
-    ├── config.py                              # A couple of configuration parameters
-    ├── WeigthsFinalModel                      # Weights of the final model ├── Notebooks
+    ├── Notebooks
-    |   ├── FINAL_SUBMISSION_PROTOTYPE         # Training of the final model
+    |   ├── Best_model_training.ipynb          # Training of our best model
+    │   ├── Logistic_regression.ipynb          # Logistic regression
-    │   ├── ONE_NEURON_PROTOTYPE               # Training with only one neuron at the end
+    │   └── Training_example_1_neuron.ipynb    # Training with only one neuron at the end
-    │   └── Logistic_regression.ipynb          # Logistic regression
     └── src
     │   ├── models
-    │   |   ├── nome_modello_finale           # Final model
+    │   |   ├── best_model.py                  # Our best model
+    │   |   ├── model_RNN.py                   # Recurrent NN
-    │   |   ├── model_vgg_1_neuron.py         # VGG-like model with one neuron at the end
+    │   |   └── model_vgg_1_neuron.py          # VGG-like network with one neuron at the end
-    │   |   └── model_RNN.py                  # Model that implements a recurrent NN
-    |   ├── utilities.py
+    |   ├── f1_score.py                        # Implementation of F1-score
-    |   ├── training_and_prediction.py
+    |   ├── logistic_utilities.py              # Utilities for the logistic regression
-    |   ├── f1_score.py
+    |   ├── training_and_prediction.py         # Functions to train and predict
-    |   └── logistic_utilities.py
+    |   └── utilities.py                       # General utilities
+    ├── config.py                              # A couple of configuration parameters
-    └── ReadME.md
+    ├── ReadME.md                              # ReadMe
+    ├── run.py                                 # Predict and generate a submission file
+    └── WeigthsFinalModel                      # Weights of the final model

 ## Notebooks folder
     .